 What is your favorite Seedling event, and why?

 “Each May, I anticipate Seedling’s Mentor Appreciation Event.
 It is second only to Christmas for me in excitement, joy, and the incredible pleasure of seeing so many angels in one room.
-Recognizing our mentors, staff and school contacts is an honor, and congratulating our Seedling College Scholarship graduates and current 8th grade winners is truly the highlight of my year.”
+Recognizing our mentors, staff and school contacts is an honor, and congratulating our Seedling College Scholarship graduates and current 8th-grade winners is truly a highlight of my year.”

 Our readers can see your biography on our website, but is there something else we should know about you?

 “One night in 1996, I got a call from a paternal uncle I had never met.
 I was a child of early divorce and never knew my father well, but had become close with his parents through regular phone calls.
 That night, my life was forever changed.
 My uncle said that my father was dead at 59 and that he had committed suicide in prison.”

 “I was shocked and thought at first it was a mistake.
 I told him that my Grandma had told me for at least two years that he was working in Saudi Arabia!
 I soon found that she had been lying to me, both to protect me, and out of her own embarrassment.
 I had become a child of a prisoner myself, with the worst outcome there can be, and I had no idea it had even happened.
 I later learned through my work with Seedling that it is not uncommon for a family to be embarrassed and avoid informing children about their parent’s incarceration.”

 What would you say to a person who is considering mentoring or donating to Seedling?